Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice. Contact the

 Border regions with India

-An attack at the Wagah border crossing, near Lahore, in November 2014 killed 60 people and injured 150.
+In November 2014, an attack at the Wagah border crossing near Lahore killed 60 people and injured 150.

 Violent crime, including armed robbery, carjacking and kidnapping, occurs in many parts of Pakistan, particularly in Karachi.
 Drive with the doors locked and windows up.